To install Enterprise Server, log into your computer with root permissions, and follow the steps below.

 $ dpkg -i aspera-entsrv-version.deb

-asperascp in a Terminal (as a root user) to
+asperascp in Terminal as a root user to

-license file's content.
-When finished, the license information will
+copy-and-paste the license file's content.
+The license information

 $ ascp -A

 If you are updating your product license after the installation, see Updating the Product License.

 Open your SSH Server configuration file with a text editor:

 To allow public key authentication, set PubkeyAuthentication yes.
 To allow password authentication, set PasswordAuthentication yes, for example:

 ...
 PubkeyAuthentication yes PasswordAuthentication yes ...